Jared-Mac/KAB-ML/README.md

 ## General Information
-- Our Machine Learning algorithm is able to receive Google Street images, and return the processed results, from a user with a TCP connection through Socket Programming in the Python language.
+- Create a machine learning algorithm that is able to receive Google Street images, and return the results.
+The results are an google streat image with the litter found marked in it.
+Also, it will show the confidence/accurray in the google street image.
+Additonally, a json

-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+  file that textualize the amount litter found in the pictures.

+- The user will connect to the machine lerning algorithm with a TCP connection through Socket Programming develop in Python language.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->